SeisComP/main/apps/python/descriptions/scbulletin.rst

-scbulletin transforms the parameters of an event or an origin either to autoloc1 or to autoloc3 format.
+scbulletin transforms the parameters of events or origins either to various formats.
+Currently supported outpout formats are:

+* autoloc1,
+* autoloc3,
+* fdsnws,
+* kml.

 Input Modes